A New World Economy

 Politicians in Washington were understandably more contrite and open for change around the time Martin Gross’s book hit the shelves.
 In the years following his book’s release, Mr. Gross testified before Congress six times.
 Finally, it seemed, politicians were serious about exercising greater restraint and discretion in spending taxpayer dollars.

-After the eight-year run of unprecedented prosperity that followed, you would think things got much better.
-Yet, in his follow-up book released last year, The Government Racket 2000, Gross estimated that yearly waste rose from $275 billion to $375 billion!
+After the eight-year run of unprecedented prosperity that followed, you would think things had got much better.
+Yet, in his follow-up book, The Government Racket 2000, Gross estimated that yearly waste rose from $275 billion to $375 billion!
 This fact lends credence to the argument Gross makes throughout his book—that government today is far too big, spends way too much money and is making our societal problems worse.

 Gross’s greatest disdain is for politicians who juggle financial numbers to suit their own greedy pursuits.
-These are they who identified a $161 billion surplus for 2000 and project that figure to balloon to $413 billion by 2009—for a ten-year surplus of $3.02 trillion.
-In America today, we have heard so much about this so-called surplus that many people now actually believe there is one.
+These are they who identified a $161 billion surplus for 2000 and project that figure to balloon to $413 billion by 2009—for a 10-year surplus of $3.02 trillion.

 To be as brutally honest as Martin Gross, there is no budget surplus.
 The reason the government has acquired all this extra cash, Gross explains, is that politicians are allowing the national debt to go up while they rob the Social Security trust fund.

 A simple look at demographics tells us that much.
 Today, America’s “wealth” is propped up by the fact that taxpayers are putting much more into Social Security than the government is paying out.
-And at the present rate of “borrowing,” by 2010 there will be $4 trillion in worthless ious sitting in the retirement fund.
-And 2010 is when baby boomers start retiring—meaning Social Security will begin paying out more than it takes in.
+As baby boomers start retiring, Social Security will begin paying out more than it takes in.
 At that point, the fund will either go bankrupt, robbing millions of Americans of their retirement investment, or the government will raise Social Security taxes—a far more likely prospect.

 It’s a sad economic forecast—and that concerning the richest, most prosperous nation in man’s history.
-We could devote plenty more space in this magazine to the dismal, debt-ridden economies of other nations.
+We could devote plenty more space to the dismal, debt-ridden economies of other nations.

 Man’s system of government—not just in the U.S.—has forced upon our society exactly what the Prophet Samuel said it would—big government, endless war and oppressive taxes.